AdrBog/MorePoints/docs/FTP_server.md

 ```bash
 sudo python server.py
 ```

-**server.py** will look in **config/points** to see the points you have configured, and create the respective users with passwords and permissions.

 If there have been no errors, the users have been created and the FTP server is active, you will see an output like this in the terminal.